 Picking individual equities is extremely difficult.
 Not only do you need to navigate through quarterly reports multiple times a year, but you also have to deal with gut-wrenching drawdowns that can make you second guess your decision to buy.

 Exchange Traded Funds, or ETF for short, are more broad-based and for the most part take away the concentration risk that is present with individual stocks.
+ETFs now stretch across a multitude of different industries and sub sectors such as banking and finance, cryptocurrency ETFs, real estate, agriculture, and many more.
 If an exchange-traded fund contains 100 holdings, disappointing earnings from a single company are unlikely to impact its price by much.

 And, if we're looking to generate more passive income, we want it to be passive right?
 We don't want to be constantly checking our holdings and verifying if a stock is still worth holding.
 There are some Canadian ETFs that can possibly assist in that endeavor.